mbodiai/handbook/docs/company/mission.md

 Founded in 2024 by ex-Google engineers Sebastian Peralta and Xavier (Tianhao) Chi, mbodi was born from a mission to enhance robotic intelligence while significantly reducing human intervention.

-The name *mbodi* is derived from *embody*, reflecting our vision to give form to abstract AI capabilities, and the *n-body* problem in physics—representing our first principles approach to achieving embodied general intelligence.
+The name *mbodi* is derived from *embody*, reflecting our vision to give form to practical AI capabilities that work in the real world.

 Our team brings deep experience in operating large-scale, safety-critical systems and applied AI for physical environments.
 We build for reliability first, then scale.